-- ∠ The scheme of assessment is linear, with 6 question papers which are all tiered. - ∠ Each 1 hour 15-minute written paper accounts for 16.67% of the final mark. - ∠ Pupils complete two papers for each Science subject.
+- ∠ The scheme of assessment is linear, with 6 question papers which are all tiered. - ✓ Entry can be at Higher or Foundation level. - Each 1 hour 15-minute written paper accounts for 16.67% of the final mark. - ✓ Pupils complete two papers for each Science subject.

-MODERN LANGUAGES: FRENCH, SPANISH, GERMAN
+MODERN LANGUAGE: SPANISH

-Contact: Mrs Wilson
+Contact: Mrs Wilson Email: fiona.wilson@gatewaysschool.co.uk

-Email: fiona.wilson@gatewaysschool.co.uk